 MP for East Hampshire

 Damian Hinds is the Conservative MP for East Hampshire, first elected in 2010.
-He currently serves on the Culture, Media and Sport Committee (since December 2024) and on the Licensing Hours Extensions Bill committee (since June 2025).
-He has held ministerial roles in Education and Justice, and has previously served in the Home Office, reflecting a background in government work before returning to Parliament.
+He has held ministerial roles in Education, Home Affairs and Justice, and as of 2025 serves on the Culture, Media and Sport Committee and, since June 2025, on the Licensing Hours Extensions Bill committee.

-Declared financial interests include gifts, benefits and hospitality from UK sources, and land and property holdings.
+Declares two financial interests: gifts, benefits and hospitality from UK sources; land and property (within or outside the UK).

 Generated 21 February 2026